sampsyo/emfed/README.md

 An easy way to work with the code is with the [Packup][] bundler for [Deno][].
 Type `make dev` to serve an example page.

-Some missing features you might be interested in contributing include rendering media (ideally including their [BlurHash][] placeholder) and filtering out replies.
+Some missing features you might be interested in contributing include rendering media beyond static images (GIFs, videos, and audio), using a [BlurHash][] placeholder before media has loaded, and optionally filtering out replies or boosts.

 [BlurHash]: https://blurha.sh/
 [deno]: https://deno.land/